 Dane Vanhoozer comes to SHRA with a BA in History and an MA in Cultural Resource Management.
 Dane’s interest in history and his career with the U.S. Forest Service (USFS) as a wildland firefighter informed his decision to take courses from environmental historian – and editor of the Journal of Environmental History – <a href=”https://history.boisestate.edu/faculty-staff/lisa-brady/”>Dr. Lisa Brady</a> as an undergraduate at Boise State University.
 Dr. Brady encouraged Dane to explore environmental history, specifically as it related to public lands management.
 In May 2009, Dane graduated <em>Summa Cum Laude</em> with a BA in History and a Minor in Japanese Studies.

-While Dane took a five-year hiatus from his academic pursuits he continued to work for the U.S. Forest Service in a variety of capacities.
-He spent several seasons on specialized helitack crews in Idaho and Montana that rappelled from helicopters into fires in the remote backcountry.
-Dane also became instrumental in training and mentoring those he supervised both in the classroom and out in the field.
-While not traveling throughout the West to suppress wildfires Dane participated in climate change studies that examined the resiliency of forests in the Northern Rockies (Flathead National Forest), and worked closely with Burned Area Emergency Recovery Teams (BAER) in the wake of catastrophic wildfires to minimize soil erosion and encourage the regrowth of native species.
+Dane continued to work for the USFS from 2009-2014.
+He spent several seasons on specialized helitack crews in Idaho and Montana that rappelled from helicopters into fires in the remote backcountry, mentoring those he supervised both in the classroom and out in the field.
+Dane participated in climate change studies that examined the resiliency of trees in the Flathead National Forest, and worked closely with Burned Area Emergency Recovery Teams in the wake of catastrophic wildfires to minimize soil erosion and encourage native regrowth.

-Dane’s interest in the past continues to dovetail with his extracurricular pursuits as he enjoys taking extended backpacking trips, mountain biking, and, most importantly, exploring the intersection of the built and natural environments throughout the nation’s public lands.
+Dane’s interest in researching and preserving the past continues to dovetail with his extracurricular pursuits as he enjoys taking extended backpacking trips, mountain biking, and, most importantly, exploring the intersection of the built and natural environments throughout the nation’s public lands.